The couple who met on a plane on Christmas Day – KION546

 “The plane was like a neutral place, but Bogotá is our city — the city where we were born and grew up,” he says.

-He came baring gifts — a rubber duck, a candle and some nice soap, the idea being that it was a “relaxation kit,” for Catalina to relieve stress amid the family health crisis.
+He came bearing gifts — a rubber duck, a candle and some nice soap, the idea being that it was a “relaxation kit,” for Catalina to relieve stress amid the family health crisis.

 “I thought it was a little bit suggestive,” says Catalina, laughing.